cdigitaljaveriana/collectionbuilder-gh/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## Sobre esta colección
+Descripción del proyecto.
 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents